 What is that?
 He squinted up to find icicles lining the railing of the stairs like stalactites at the mouth of a cave.
 A drop of water landed in his eye.
-He blinked it away, and it ran down his cheek like a tear.
+He blinked it away, where it ran down his cheek like a tear.

 Roger braced his left arm against the zombie’s neck, pushing forward as he reached up.
 He missed the icicles, wasn’t even sure how close he was to reaching them.
 He dropped back, using both hands to push against the zombie again, his right slid a little in the sloughing flesh of its neck.

 This is it, he thought.
 With strength ebbing, it would be his last try.
 Taking several quick, shallow breaths, he counted off.

 “One.”
 “Two.”
 “Three!”
 Roger pushed back as hard as he could and swiped out at the railing.
 The tip of his finger met the tips of two icicles.
 One snapped off, rotating as it fell, and smashed against the cement of the stairs.
 The other came straight down, leaving a cold, stinging trail across his ear as it landed in the snow beside him.

 He frantically grabbed for the length of the impromptu weapon, snatched it up, and rammed it forward.

 “Turn it, you fool!”
 Roger yelled as the fat, blunt end of the icicle smacked the zombie in the eye with a sickening squelch sound.

 The zombie began to move closer, its jaw snapping open and closed.
 Roger could no longer hold it away with just one arm.
-Turning his head to the side, he moved the blunt end of the weapon against his cheekbone and let the zombie go.
+Turning his head to the side, he moved the blunt end of the weapon against his cheekbone and let the zombie move towards him.

 It lunged forward; teeth clamping closed an inch from Roger’s flesh.
 A moment later, cold gore ran over his fingers and pooled on the warmth of his cheek as the zombie came to rest on top of him.
-The icicle was embedded deep within its brain, where it had entered through the things eye socket.
+The icicle was embedded deep within its brain, having entered through an eye socket.